wp-plugins/wp-imageflow2/readme.txt

 Contributors: Bev Stofko
 Donate link: http://stofko.ca/wp-imageflow2-wordpress-plugin/
 Tested up to: 2.9.1
-Version: 1.1
+Version: 1.4.6
 Requires at least: 2.8.4
-Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow
+Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow, lightbox

-WordPress implementation of the picture gallery ImageFlow.
+ImageFlow style picture gallery with Lightbox popups.
 Uses either the built-in Wordpress gallery or an uploaded directory of images.
+Displays simple thumbnail list if Javascript is disabled.

 == Description ==

-With WP-ImageFlow2 you can display nice looking ImageFlow galleries within posts and pages.
+** Version 1.4.x contains significant changes and should be considered beta at this time. **

+Display nice looking ImageFlow galleries within posts and pages.
+Link each image to either a Lightbox preview or an external URL.
+The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.
+Supports multiple instances of the galleries on a single page.

-There are two ways to insert such a gallery.
+There are two ways to insert a WP-ImageFlow2 gallery:

-1. Use the built-in Wordpress gallery.
+1. Use the built-in Wordpress gallery use the shortcode [wp-imageflow2]
-2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2=FOLDERNAME]
+2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]

-You may configure the background color, text color, container width and choose black or white for the scrollbar.
+You can configure the background color, text color, container width and choose black or white for the scrollbar.

 When using the built in Wordpress gallery, the photo title will be displayed below each image.
 When using a subfolder gallery, the image name will be displayed below each image.

+For a built-in gallery, the image may link to either the large size image or an external url.

 [Demo](http://www.stofko.ca/wp-imageflow2-wordpress-plugin/)

 = Notes =

-One gallery per page/post is supported.

-WP-ImageFlow2 is based on the discontinued WP-ImageFlow by Sven Kubiak, which is an implementation of the CoverFlow-like Picture Gallery ImageFlow from Finn Rudolph.
+IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES:

+* The main WP-ImageFlow2 divs are now CLASSes instead of IDs in order to support multiple instances, so any custom styling must be changed from #wpif2... to .wpif2...

+IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

+* Use [wp-imageflow2] instead of [gallery]
+* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

 == Installation ==